How many Eero Pro 6 nodes do you need for your home?

-Best answer: Each Eero Pro 6 node covers up to 2,000 square feet and can keep speeds high even with a weaker connection thanks to a tri-band connection.
+Best answer: Each Eero Pro 6 node covers up to 2,000 square feet and keeps speeds high even with a weaker connection, thanks to a tri-band connection.
 Homes with a lot of interference will need more nodes to keep coverage strong.

-- Gigabit speed with an Eero mesh: Eero Pro 6 ($229 at Amazon)

 Gigabit-speed mesh on the Eero Pro 6

 A single Eero Pro 6 can cover up to 2,000 square feet.
-Consequently, a three-pack will cover up to 6,000 square feet, though you'll probably have some overlap, which will take that top number down a bit.
-If you don't need much more than a single Eero can provide, you should make sure you actually need a mesh system.
+A three-pack will cover up to 6,000 square feet, though you'll probably have some overlap, which will take that top number down a bit.
+If you don't need much more than a single Eero can provide, you should make sure you need a mesh system.

 Eero Pro 6 routers can be purchased individually and added to your mesh if you don't get enough coverage right off the bat.
 It may be tempting to add an Eero 6 Extender immediately, and while it will work, you'll only get around 500Mbps while connected to it.
-If you want to make the most of a gigabit connection, you will need to stick with the Pro models.
+If you want to make the most of a gigabit connection, you must stick with the Pro models.

 Don't forget that all Eeros will work together.
-If you have an existing Eero system, you can use your older routers or Beacons to expand your coverage in areas where speed isn't all that important.
-Of the current Eeros on sale, Eero Pro 6 has the greatest coverage of any Eero at 2,000 square feet with the Eero and Eero 6 routers each covering 1,500 square feet.
+If you have an existing Eero system, you can use your older Eero, Eero Pro, or routers or Beacons to expand your coverage in areas where speed isn't all that important.
+Of the current Eeros on sale, Eero Pro 6 has the greatest coverage of any Eero at 2,000 square feet, with the Eero and Eero 6 routers each covering 1,500 square feet.
 Keep in mind that neither of these smaller Eeros will be able to keep up with the gigabit speed of the core Eero Pro 6 mesh.

-Eero has a tool that will help you find a starting point for your mesh, but every house is different.
+Eero has a tool to help you find a starting point for your mesh, but every house is different.
 It will also help you decide which Eero will work for you, though the Eero Pro 6 is the only one that will support full gigabit speeds.

 The Eero app will help you position your Eero nodes in a place with a good signal.
 Just remember that if you're mixing different models, you should put the fastest Eero routers closest to the router to keep speeds as high as possible.